Counting cliques without generalized theta graphs: Forbidding generalized theta graphs

 \end{itemize}

 Thus, $G$ contains a copy of $H$, a contradiction.

 \textbf{Subcase 1.2.} $p_1 =1$, and there does not exist a matching of size $k+1$ in $F$ such that all the $k+1$ edges have same corresponding vertex.
-Then by Pigeonhole, there exists a matching $M$ of size $k$ in $F$ such that each edge in $M$ has a distinct corresponding vertex.
-Suppose $N = \{v_1u_1,\cdots, v_ky_k\}$ such that $v_1,\cdots v_k$ are in the same part of $F$ and $x_i$ is the corresponding vertex of $u_iv_i$.
-We will show that we can progressively find $k$ pairwise interior disjoint paths $P_i$ with end vertices $u_1,v_1$ and length $p_i$.

-\begin{itemize} \item If $p_i=1$, choose the edge $v_1u_1$. \item If $p_i=2$, choose the path $v_1x_1u_1$.
-Note that we can do that since $H$ contains at most one triangle.
+Then by the pigeonhole principle, there exists a matching $M$ of size $k$ in $F$ such that each edge in $M$ has a distinct corresponding vertex.
+Suppose $M = \{v_1u_1,\cdots, v_ku_k\}$ such that $v_1,\cdots v_k$ are in the same part of $F$ and $x_i$ is the corresponding vertex of $u_iv_i$.
+We will show that we can progressively find $k$ pairwise internally disjoint paths $P_i$ with end vertices $u_1,v_1$ and length $p_i$.
+When $p_1=1$, we directly choose the edge $yu_1$.
+For $p_i\ge 2$, the selection depends on the parity of $p_i$ as follows: \begin{itemize} \item If $p_i=2$, choose the path $v_1x_1u_1$.
+Note that we can do this since $H$ contains at most one triangle.